What Court's Really LikeSubmitted by NRGCO on Wed, 02/08/2017 - 10:10

 In reality, there are no Jack Nicholson’s shouting, “You can’t handle the truth!”
 Most courtrooms are orderly and fairly subdued.
 Lawyers are quite humble with the judge, and the judge usually steps in if a lawyer shouts at the witness.
-The courtroom is very professional, and there is much less of the shouting or quippy remarks that you may see on TV.
+The courtroom is very professional, and there is much less shouting or quippy remarks than you see on TV.

-Ultimately, the real world is a lot less interesting than the magical land where movies and TV shows exist.
+Ultimately, the real world is a lot less interesting than the magical land of movies and TV shows.
 There are few actual trials, and most court hearings are administrative: motion calls and arguments, case management calls, etc.

 As for the last-minute evidence or witness that seals the case, that doesn’t really exist in real life.
 Most evidence is well documented ahead of time.
 There doesn’t tend to be gotcha moments.
 Lawyers generally know what the witnesses will say before they say it.
 People don't tend to confess on the stand or make huge mistakes.
-There can be drama, but not most of the time.
+There can be drama, but not often.

 Feeling disillusioned?
 The reality of the courtroom is much different than the way it’s portrayed on TV.
 Still, that won’t stop me from curling up on the couch and marathoning shows like Law and Order.